phoenixframework/phoenix/guides/request_lifecycle.md

 </div>
 ```

 Our messenger appears as `@messenger`.
-In this case, this is not a module attribute.
+We call "assigns" the values passed from the controller to views.
 It is a special bit of metaprogrammed syntax which stands in for `assigns.messenger`.
 The result is much nicer on the eyes and much easier to work with in a template.

 We're done.
 If you point your browser here: [http://localhost:4000/hello/Frank](http://localhost:4000/hello/Frank), you should see a page that looks like this: